Skip to Main Content

 Public Law Numbers:

 A new law is first published as a slip law and is given a public law number.
 Public laws are numbered sequentially starting with each new Congress and cited in the following way: Pub.
-L. No. 101-123.
+L. No. 101-123 where:

 • Pub.
-L. No. = Bluebook abbreviation for "public law number"
+L. No. = The Bluebook abbreviation for "public law number"

 United States Statutes at Large:

 Slip laws are then compiled into bound volumes known as session laws.
-"Session laws" refer to the publication of laws enacted during a legislative session into a chronological sequence.
+"Session laws" refer to the publication in chronological sequence of laws enacted during a legislative session.
 This is the function of the United States Statutes at Large.
 An example of a citation to the United States Statutes at Large is: 80 Stat.
-931.
+931 where:

-• Stat. = Bluebook abbreviation for United States Statutes at Large
+• Stat. = The Bluebook abbreviation for United States Statutes at Large

 United States Code:

 In the United States Code (U.S.C.), the laws are grouped into titles, with each title representing a particular subject area, instead of chronologically.
 In the codified version of a law, section numbers of the session law version are renumbered from their original public law numbers.
-Thus, the section numbers of the session law will be different from the sections numbers of the codified version.
-An example of a citation to the United States Code is: 5 U.S.C. § 555.
+Thus, the section numbers of the session law will be different from the section numbers of the codified version.
+An example of a citation to the United States Code is: 5 U.S.C. § 555 where:

-• U.S.C. = Bluebook abbreviation for the United States Code
+• U.S.C. = The Bluebook abbreviation for the United States Code

 Reference Sources [Aids for finding the Law]